fredbcode/samplicator/README.md

-THIS VERSION IS ONLY FOR NETFLOW V9 AN ID TAG (IP SOURCE BASED) IS AUTOMATICALLY ADDED BEFORE SENDING TO DESTINATION
+THIS VERSION IS ONLY FOR NETFLOW V9, ID TAG (IP SOURCE BASED) IS AUTOMATICALLY ADDED BEFORE SENDING TO DESTINATION

+New option -l for load balance destinations (round robin or random)

 UDP Samplicator
 ===============